umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/collection.md

 ![Collection property example](../../../../../../10/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/images/listview-property.png) ![Collection property example](../../../../../../10/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/images/listview-property-dropdown.png)

-Once you have selected a column that you want to display, the next thing you want to do is define what its name should be and what kind of value it should display.
-You can also move the headers around, re-ordering how the headers should look.
+Once you have selected a column you want to display, define what its name should be and what kind of value it should display.
+You can also move the headers around, re-ordering how they should look.
 This is done by the move icon on the left side of the alias.

 The template section is where you define what kind of value you want to display.
 The value of the column is in the `value` variable.